How much does it cost to + (verb)

 In your previous position, how much time did you spend ...

-"In your previous position, how much time did you spend in meetings?"
+"In your previous position, how much time did you spend on the phone?""In your previous position, how much time did you spend in meetings?"

 "In your previous position, how much time did you spend working by yourself?"